 Martinez is a medium-sized city located in the state of California.
 With a population of 36,819 people and 12 constituent neighborhoods, Martinez is the 223rd largest community in California.

 Housing costs in Martinez are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Also of interest is that Martinez has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Martinez in 2010 was $39,701, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $158,804 for a family of four.
-However, Martinez contains both very wealthy and poor people as well.
+The per capita income in Martinez in 2018 was $57,113, which is wealthy relative to California and the nation.
+This equates to an annual income of $228,452 for a family of four.

-Martinez is a very ethnically-diverse city.
+Martinez is an extremely ethnically-diverse city.
 The people who call Martinez home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Martinez residents report their race to be White, followed by Asian.
 Martinez also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.40% of the city’s residents.
-Important ancestries of people in Martinez include German, English, Italian, and French .
+People of Hispanic or Latino origin account for 18.89% of the city’s residents.
+Important ancestries of people in Martinez include Irish, German, English, Italian, and European.

 The most common language spoken in Martinez is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.